mabuelgh/intersight-ai-bridge/intersight/tutorials/README_Step_2.md

 - Go to System > Software Repository
 - Add the OS Image Link of the downloaded Ubuntu (you can put the image on any NFS, CIFS or HTTP like EasyUCS or IMM Transition Tool)
 - Add the SCU Link of the downloaded SCU (you can put the image on any NFS, CIFS or HTTP like EasyUCS or IMM Transition Tool)
-- Only if you do step 4bis afterward: Upload the OS Configuration file (the cfg file modified in step 1)
+- (Only if you want to install the OS through Intersight UI) Upload the OS Configuration file (the cfg file modified in part 2)

 ### 4. Install Operating System with Python
 - Make sure Intersight package is installed